Why Do People Use Drugs? The Relationship Between Emotions and Addiction, pt. 3: Sadness

 When it comes to sadness, Western culture has egregiously failed its people.
 Western culture promotes stoicism in the face of adversity and sadness, which inhibits the propensity for individuals to ask for help and for others to take care of people who are hurting.
 In Western culture, sadness is erroneously associated with weakness.
 In reality, showing sadness requires one to be vulnerable, and vulnerability requires strength and courage to face the fear of being hurt.
 It is safer to be angry than it is to be sad.
 Enduring the pain of sadness is a hallmark of resiliency, not a branding of infirmity.

 Because anger protects from the vulnerability of sadness, sadness is often converted into anger.
 Poet Philip Larkin pointed out that, thanks to Western culture’s reinforcement of the conversion of sadness into anger, our “first coronary is coming like Christmas.”
 Heart disease is the top cause of death in the United States.
 It is not a stretch to wonder then if the vulnerability of sadness might be a mediator to anger’s coronary corrosiveness.

 Final Thoughts: The Tie Between Sadness and Addiction

 Suppressing sadness restricts social bonding by making it less likely that one asks for and receives needed help.
 Suffering alone is not good for humans.
 When the truth of our emotional pain is tucked safely within our deepest recesses the terror of loneliness inevitably ensues.
 When we suffer our wounds in isolation our reactions trouble and damage both the people we love and ourselves.
 It is an especially important challenge in Western culture to acknowledge our wounds and the resulting sadness that spills into our daily lives in order to heal ourselves and contribute to our world in a positive way.

-If you or a loved one are in need of addiction treatment, our innovative approach to rehab can help.
+If you want to explore how sadness and addiction are showing up in your life, our innovative approach to rehab can help.
 Contact us today and see how we’re different.